Account Size Guide

 15 min read

-At this level, a single mistake, a position that is too large, a sector that is too concentrated, a correction that catches you over-exposed, can cost you $100,000 or more.
-That is a year or more of premium income evaporated in a week.
-The traders who succeed at this level are the ones who internalize a fundamental truth: protecting $1 million is more important than growing it to $1.2 million.
+At this level, one bad position, one sector that's too concentrated, one correction where you're over-exposed, can cost you $100,000+.
+That's a year of premium income gone in a week.
+The people who succeed here have internalized one thing: protecting $1 million is more important than growing it to $1.2 million.

-A well-managed $1M+ wheel portfolio should target 8-12% annualized yield.
-This is deliberately lower than what a smaller, more aggressive account might target.
-At this level, you do not need 20% returns.
-You need $80,000-$120,000 per year of reliable income with the confidence that your principal will survive any market environment.
+A well-managed $1M+ wheel portfolio should target 8-12% annualized.
+That's deliberately lower than what a smaller account might chase.
+You don't need 20% returns when you're sitting on seven figures.
+You need $80,000-$120,000 per year of reliable income and the confidence that your principal survives any market environment.

 ApproachAnnualized YieldAnnual Income